openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

         openSUSE Distribution in form of **rolling updates**.
-At a glance, this means in the ideal world: Install Tumbleweed once, and never run out of updates or maintenance, as Tumbleweed will update itself to always match the current package versions that openSUSE™s maintainers or the according open source projects consider as the current stable release of a package.
+At a glance, this means in the ideal world: Install Tumbleweed once, and never run out of updates or maintenance, as Tumbleweed will update itself to always match the current package versions that openSUSEâ€™s maintainers or the according open source projects consider as the current stable release of a package.
 In difference to the [openSUSE Factory distribution](http://en.opensuse.org/Portal:Factory), which simply provides the current development state of openSUSE, Tumbleweed will **not provide unstable or experimental packages**.
 The projects idea was being discussed for longer time in the community, and finally brought to life and implementation by Greg Kroah-Hartman, who [announced a Tumbleweed repository in the openSUSE Buildservice](http://lists.opensuse.org/opensuse-project/2010-11/msg00206.html).
-In it™s current form, Tumbleweed is driven by a number of package maintainers and developers who want to make Tumbleweed to happen, and relies on package maintainers to support Tumbleweed by submitting their packages to the repository.
+In itâ€™s current form, Tumbleweed is driven by a number of package maintainers and developers who want to make Tumbleweed to happen, and relies on package maintainers to support Tumbleweed by submitting their packages to the repository.

-It™s **very easy** to jump from openSUSE 11.3 to Tumbleweed
+Itâ€™s **very easy** to jump from openSUSE 11.3 to Tumbleweed
         by using zypper, to give it a try.
-I run it successfully in a virtual machine since Tumbleweed was announced, and consider to make it my distribution for development/work as it brings advantages that I don™t want to miss.
+I run it successfully in a virtual machine since Tumbleweed was announced, and consider to make it my distribution for development/work as it brings advantages that I donâ€™t want to miss.
 Being able to release a new **SMB Traffic Analyzer version and having it available for users and packaged in a distribution** in a matter of hours is one of them.
 Read more about that on [the Tumbleweed page in the openSUSE
           wiki](http://en.opensuse.org/Tumbleweed).